 Commitment to training

-Working together with EML Mutual Benefits, Boandik accessed external specialists Maybo Safer Healthcare to train all care staff in the Maybo Assault Reduction and Disengagement Program in Aged Care.
+Working together with Mutual Benefits, Boandik accessed external specialists Maybo Safer Healthcare to train all care staff in the Maybo Assault Reduction and Disengagement Program in Aged Care.

 The training program plan focused on educating carers on managing high risk patients and potentially physically threatening situations.
 The program was supported by a Maybo’s Train The Trainer initiative, with eight Boandik employees becoming dedicated internal Training Officers.

 Since implementing the program, over 200 Boandik residential care employees have completed the training, with updates and refresher programs conducted periodically.